Totilarson/CorePy/README.md

 - Naming patterns for core box sticker location, wireline depths, and elemental concentrations are shown
 2) Inpect /Coredata/Corebeta folder
 - Public.json contains core-specific data that is accessed by CorePy scripts.
 Wireline logs are also written to this files
+- several settings have been shifted to the Public.json file, and this will become the repository for formation tops

 ```
 # Getting familiar with CorePycodes